-6 Growth Marketing Best Practices for Higher SEM Profitability
+6 SEM Best Practices Growth Marketers Need To Master

 Be sure to align your SEM strategy with your campaign objectives:

 - Brand awareness and perception: Bid competitively on your non-brand, brand, and competitors’ keywords.
-Non-brand searches are the key to starting a journey: 72 percent of brand ad clicks had a non-brand or conquest term in the user journey preceding the brand click.
-Searchers were 30 percent likelier to conduct a branded search after being exposed to a brand ad on a generic search query or a competitor’s branded query.
+Non-brand searches are the key to starting a journey: 69% of brand ad clicks are influenced by a non-brand search query.
+Searchers were 30% likelier to conduct a branded search after being exposed to a brand ad on a generic search query or a competitor’s branded query.

 - Win new customers: Consumers rely on search to inform purchase decisions.
 SEM can help with every stage of the decision process.
-At the start of their journey, 49 percent of consumers use a search engine to find the products they want.

 - Drive sales: Search’s strength is driving conversions.
 It outperforms other marketing channels across devices in conversion rates.

-- Enter new markets: The ubiquity of search allows you to activate a cross-border marketing strategy that drives foot traffic with Location Extensions, get more phone calls with Call Extensions, and increase ad clicks with Sitelink Extensions.
+- Enter new markets: The ubiquity of search allows you to activate a cross-border marketing strategy that drives foot traffic with Location Extensions, gets more phone calls with Call Extensions, and increases ad clicks with Sitelink Extensions.

 3. Expand Your Marketing Funnel